Meal And Rest Breaks

 - Being told that you cannot leave the office

 - Being told to be ready to go back to work at a moment’s notice

 Workers sometimes mistakenly believe that if they are allowed to eat while they work, this counts as a break.
 If your lunch break is unpaid, it is your time and your employer should not be asking you to perform any work-related tasks.

 We can help people understand how they are being cheated by their employers and help them take appropriate action.
 If you have any questions about rest or meal break issues, contact our office to discuss the matter in greater depth.

 Helping Workers Get Paid For Work Done During Rest And Meal Breaks

 At Preston & Brar LLC, our attorneys focus on helping workers secure the full pay they deserve.
 We can analyze your situation and identify any ways your employer may be taking advantage of you and other employees.
 Most employers who fail to pay a worker for all that he or she does also fail to fully compensate other employees similarly.
 Our extensive experience allows us to help our clients fight for the full pay they deserve for their work.

 Contact The Salt Lake City Meal And Rest Breaks Attorneys Of Preston & Brar LLC

 If you have questions regarding how your employer handles your breaks, we can help you identify and pursue compensation for any violations of your rights.
-To schedule a free initial consultation, call toll free at 888-699-2432 or contact us online.
+To schedule a free initial consultation, call us at 801-269-9541 or 801-577-1988 or contact us online.